nmenant/Ansible-Terraform-Cloud-Templates/terraform-ansible-vmware/F5_BIG-IP-Standalone_1Nic/README.md

 Remarks - Terraform
 -------------------

-* make sure that your AWS credentials are set on your system using Terraform / Ansible (.aws/credentials for example on mac)
+Make sure that the following variables environment have been setup (<https://www.terraform.io/docs/providers/vsphere/index.html>):

+* VSPHERE_SERVER: IP of your vCenter system
+* VSPHERE_USER: User allowed to do API operations
+* VSPHERE_PASSWORD: User Password

-* update terraform/terraform.tfvars to deploy the infrastructure components acordingly (specifically the AllowedIPs to allow access from your public IP to your env).
+* update terraform/terraform.tfvars to deploy the infrastructure components acordingly .
 If you want more customization, you may check terraform/variables.tf
 * update terraform/templates/ansible_inventory.tpl file so that you specify the right ansible_python_interpreter for your local environment
 * do *terraform init* / *terraform get* / *terraform plan* / *terraform apply* to deploy your infrastructure
 * *terraform output* will give you the relevant public IPs related to your infrastructure.